jelincovil/DS_ML_for_enviroments_sciences/ML _to_forecasting_polutions_levels/README.md

 # Python routines generated

-We provide a function called **inputed_mp25** wich transform dataframe panda with missing values to the correspondence full imputed dataframe.
+We provide a function called **inputed_mp25** wich transform dataframe panda with missing values to the correspondence full imputed dataframe via interpolation and others methods.